Diffusion-based Graph Generative Methods: Metrics and datasets

 Human3.6M \cite{human36m_14_ionescu}, which is composed of 3.6 million human poses divided into 15 categories, is the largest benchmark dataset for human motion studies.
 Originally, human skeletons in it has 32 joints, but they are not completely adopted in experiments.
 AMASS \cite{amass_19_mahmood} is a combination of 18 datasets, which makes it a large one contains 13944 motion sequences.
 HumanAct12 \cite{humanact12_20_guo} is a dataset derived from PHSPD \cite{sfp_20_zou,phsps_20_zou}.
 It has 1191 sequences and 90099 frames splitted into 12 categories in total.
 By re-annotating motions in AMASS and HumanAct12, HumanML3D \cite{humanml3d_22_guo} is a motion-text pair dataset consisting of 14616 sequences with 44970 descriptions.
 KIT \cite{kit_16_plappert} is also a dataset with natural language annotations.
 Based on AMASS, BABEL \cite{babel_21_punnakkal} contains 13220 sequences seperated into 66289 segments.
 The dataset is organized into 252 subjects and annotated with 63353 frame-level labels.
 Being the first 3D motion dataset in the wild, 3DPW \cite{3dpw_18_marcard} has 60 sequences, and 27 two-person sequences annotated with SMPL joints.
 UESTC \cite{uestc_18_ji} contains 24K sequences with 40 subjects.
 NTU RGB+D \cite{nturgbd_16_shahroudy} is a widely used dataset that is often adopted in the form of NTU RGB+D 60 and NTU RGB+D 120, depending on the number of subjects included.
 AIST++ \cite{aist++_21_li} is a dataset with high-quality dance motions with 10 different dance motion genres.
 TSG \cite{tsg_18_ferstl} contains 4 hours of full body motion with speech audio, while ZeroEGGS \cite{zeroeggs_23_ghorbani} is consist of two hours of motion and audio data in 19 styles.
 These two datasets are usually adopted in gestrue genration tasks.
-Details of the datasets adopted in diffusion-based motion generation research are listed in Table~\ref{tab:data_motion}.
+3D-FRONT \cite{3dfront_21_fu} is a collection of synthetic indoor scene furnished with high-quality objects without detailed discription.
+Based on 3D-FRONT, SG-FRONT \cite{commonscenes_23_zhai} provides annotation labels on a number of object relationships.
+Details of the datasets are listed in Table~\ref{tab:data_graphgen}.